emfcamp/software_stories/volunteer_system_user_stories.md

 * Have volunteers turn up for the specified shifts
 * Give those volunteers food tokens when they complete a shift (if you're "supervising" them)
 * Get help from runners for ad-hoc tasks

+Other things that could be useful (but can be ignored by anyone who doesn't find them useful):
+* View list of volunteers signed up for a shift
+   - Including:
+     + If they've previously completed a shift for this role.
+     + If they've been marked as arrived yet
+     + Filters for above being true/false or combinations
+* Mark a volunteer as having arrived to work a shift
+* Mark a volunteer as having completed or abandoned a shift (handing out a food token as appropriate)

+> Example use case for this is the bar.
+They have some practical training to give at the start of a volunteers first shift so want a way to track/see who is on their first bar shift for a particular shift to know how many people they need to do training for and to track when they've all arrived.

 ## Runner task system